belchior/sql_query_builder/README.md

 ## Raw queries

 You can use the raw method to accomplish some edge cases that are hard to rewrite into the Select syntax.
-The `select.raw()` method will put any SQL you define at top of the output
+The `select.raw()` method will put any SQL you define on top of the output

 ```rust
 use sql_query_builder as sql;